-Respiratory: A large epidemiological study suggested an increased risk of developing pneumonia in current users of histamine-2-receptor antagonists (H2RAs) compared to patients who had stopped H2RA treatment, with an observed adjusted relative risk of 1.63 (95% CI, 1.07- 2.48).
-However, a causal relationship between use of H2RAs and pneumonia has not been established.
+Respiratory: A large epidemiological study suggested an increased risk of developing pneumonia in current users of histamine-2-receptor antagonists (H2RAs) compared with patients who had stopped H2RA treatment, with an observed adjusted relative risk of 1.63 (95% CI, 1.07 – 2.48).
+However, a casual relationship between use of H2RAs and pneumonia has not been established.

 Other: Rare cases of hypersensitivity reactions (e.g., bronchospasm, fever, rash, eosinophilia), anaphylaxis, angioneurotic edema, acute interstitial nephritis, and small increases in serum creatinine.

 There has been limited experience with overdosage.
 Reported acute ingestions of up to 18 g orally have been associated with transient adverse effects similar to those encountered in normal clinical experience (see ADVERSE REACTIONS).
 In addition, abnormalities of gait and hypotension have been reported.